swharden/SWHarden.com/content/blog/2023-08-19-speaking-microcontroller.md

 * [Programming Modern AVR Microcontrollers](https://swharden.com/blog/2022-12-09-avr-programming/) - How to program modern series AVR using Atmel-ICS or MPLAB Snap UPDI programmers.

 * [Migration from the megaAVR to AVR Dx Microcontroller Families](https://ww1.microchip.com/downloads/en/Appnotes/Migration-from-megaAVR-to-AVR-DxMCU-Fam-DS00003731A.pdf) - Microchip application note

+* This article was featured in the official Arduino blog: [Arduino speaks without any special hardware](https://blog.arduino.cc/2023/08/24/arduino-speaks-without-any-special-hardware/)